 Also known as vacation or annual leave, this is the planned absence of a certain number of days per year for people to do whatever they wish - usually travelling or relaxing.

 It’s mostly planned-for in advance, but sometimes a manager might grant immediate leave if the workload allows.
 Each company will have their own policy for this.

 The amount of annual leave each someone can take usually depends on a few things - their length of service, what’s in their contract, what they negotiated.
-Leave days accrue as the year goes on (eg. 2 days per month plus bank holidays), and if they finish employment before using them all, they'll get paid for the unused days.
+Leave days accrue as the year goes on (eg. 2 calendar days per month plus bank holidays), and if they finish employment before using them all, they'll get paid for the unused days.

-In the UK there is a minimum holiday entitlement for all workers set out in law.
+In the UK there is a minimum holiday entitlement for all workers set out in official employment law.

 Some companies (Netflix are the high profile example) have an unlimited allowance for holidays, as a perk.
 Whether this is a good idea or not is a matter of opinion, and you’ll often see it at progressive tech companies and startups.

 Bereavement / Compassionate